 - Personal responsibility and clearly defined consequences of the perpetration.

-In order to provide a desirable level of efficiency of the algorithm - training data set must be adequate for the cause.
+To provide a desirable level of efficiency of the algorithm - a training data set must be adequate for the cause.
 However, that is easier said than done.

 There are several reasons for that: